 Vicalvi in the Val Di Comino

-Vicalvi is a small village which rests on a hill on the slopes of Monte Marone at a height of approx. 590 meters.
-The territory of Vicalvi includes the villages and hamlets of Delicata, Centro Storico, Colle D’Agnese, Mortale, Maschiuna, Castellana, Palombo, Borgo, S. Francesco, Colle Flonio
+Vicalvi is a small village which rests on a hill on the slopes of Monte Marone at a height of approximately 590 meters above sea level.
+The territory of Vicalvi includes the villages and hamlets of Delicata, Centro Storico, Colle D’Agnese, Mortale, Maschiuna, Castellana, Palombo, Borgo, S. Francesco, Colle Flonio.

 The Medieval Castle of Vicalvi

-In the higher reaches of the town there are magnificent views of the Val di Comino and Sora basin.
 At the highest point there are the remains of a mighty fortress which formed part of a defense chain to protect the Val di Comino from invasion.
-It is easily recognizable as it is marked with a large red cross which was painted on by the Germans during World War II.
+It is easily recognizable as it is marked with a large red cross which was painted on the castle by the Germans during World War II.